LiberTEM/sparseconverter/README.md

 * PyTorch arrays
 * SciPy sparse arrays as opposed to SciPy sparse matrices.
 * More detailed cost metric based on more real-world use cases and parameters.

+## Known issues

+* `conda install -c conda-forge cupy` on Python 3.7 and Windows 11 may install `cudatoolkit` 10.1 and `cupy` 8.3, which have sporadically produced invalid data structures for `cupyx.sparse.csc_matrix` for unknown reasons.
+This doesn't happen with current versions.
+Running the benchmark function `benchmark_conversions()` can help to debug such issues since it performs all pairwise conversions and checks for correctness.

 ## Notes